|

 In terms of more advanced options;

-- Some grounds have self-service machines which seems unnecessary, but may help to alleviate pressure. - Could there be some sort of pre-order system so fans can order from their seats in good time for half time?
+- Some grounds have self-service machines which seems unnecessary, but may help to alleviate pressure. - Can there be some sort of pre-order system so fans can order from their seats in good time for half time?
 This would again help with pre-pouring as you’d have a much clearer idea of how much you need to pour.
-Payment taken in advance online for those who do this.
-Quick beers for them and then a queue system for those that didn’t pre-order.

 The actual quality of the food has improved to a decent level from our experience, but the price cannot be justified.
 We asking a first time fan to pay £26 for a ticket, £10 for food and £8 for a pint. £44 before they’ve travelled to the ground, and if they bring kids they’re looking at a £100 day out.
-It just doesn’t add up or constitute good value.
+It just doesn’t add up.

 |